Set storage

 Expanding additional disk partition and file system (Linux)

-To expand the additional disk partition and file system on the Linux server, do the following: The following is an example for storage /dev/xvdb1.
+To expand the additional disk partition and file system on the Linux server: The description is based on the /dev/xvdb1 storage:

 1. Connect to the Linux server.